alicraigmile/pushthebuttond/README.md

 ### Testing the hardware

-With the daemon stopped, run the script called [blink](bin/blink) to test the LED.
+With the service stopped, run the script called [blink](bin/blink) to test the LED.

 ### Check the logs